Credit Card Tips and Guidelines

 4. Maintain an emergency fund.

-Many people accrue credit card debt due to unexpected expenses such as home and auto repairs or appliance breakdowns, medical bills or periods of unemployment.
+Many people accumulate credit card debt due to unexpected expenses, such as home and auto repairs, appliance breakdowns, medical bills or periods of unemployment.
 Create an emergency fund — ideally with three to six months of living expenses — to avoid relying on credit cards for such situations.

 5. Avoid cash advances.